'Reading is breathing in; writing is breathing out'

 What and how we teach English

 The National Curriculum Programme of Study (PoS) for reading and writing for each year group forms the basis of our teaching and learning.

 Our teachers seek out a wide range of quality texts and resources, which are woven into the termly themes; the sequence of teaching and learning and further build a culture of reading for pleasure.
 Underpinning this is a desire to foster within our children a curiosity to develop, understand and apply a rich vocabulary to their own writing as well as acquiring the skills to write accurately, applying their knowledge of English grammar and punctuation and the conventions of spelling.
 Our learning environments are purposefully phonics and word rich, linking to the whole school themes and supporting the individual reader and writer.

 During their primary years with us we aim for our children to be able to:

 As mixed aged classes make up the school structure and these change yearly, the end points for outcomes are: end of EYFS; end of KS1 and end of KS2.
 Statutory assessments determine the success of the curriculum and the outcomes for pupils at Wrenbury.
-By the time they leave primary school, our aim is for our children to be confident and capable readers and writers.
+By the time they leave primary school, our aim is for our children to be confident and capable readers and writers and speakers.